 What's really cool is that 3CX grows with you.
 Adding more users not only strengthens your communication but also lowers the cost per user per month.
 So, it's not just an upgrade; you save more as your team grows.

 8×8 Phone System Cost

-- The 8x8 Express plan, priced at $12 per user per month, offers voice/video/messaging, unlimited calling in the US and Canada, voicemail, AI, and more.
+There are three plans.
+The 8x8 Express plan is a steal at $12 per user monthly, giving you voice, video, messaging, unlimited calls in the US and Canada, voicemail, and AI.

-- For enhanced features, the X2 plan at $24 per user per month (annually billed) provides all-in-one voice, video, and chat functionalities, including small business and enterprise integrations and fax capabilities.
+Stepping up, the X2 plan at $24 per user per month (billed annually) packs in all-in-one voice, video, and chat.
+That means small business and enterprise integrations, plus fax capabilities.

-- At the top tier, the X4 plan, priced at $44 per user per month (annually billed), offers analytics for administrators and supervisors, unlimited voice calling in over 40 countries, call quality reports, and additional perks.
+At the top tier, the X4 plan is $44 per user per month (billed annually).
+It's the big shot, with analytics for bosses, unlimited voice calls in 40+ countries, call quality reports, and extra perks.

 Business Phone System Equipment Cost

 When choosing a business phone system, consider the equipment it needs to run smoothly.
 Unlike virtual systems, some setups use real office phones and gear.